Missional Community Practices – Third Place

 A third place creates space where someone can belong to before they believe.
 We want to do it regularly, and invite those who don’t know Jesus to participate often.

-12 replies on “Missional Community Practices – Third Place”
+12 responses to “Missional Community Practices – Third Place”

 Hey Todd,